Aneta Florczyk: Dancing on Ice

 She appeared in the second edition of the Polish version of "Dancing on Ice" show (called "Gwiazdy tańczą na lodzie" in Poland).
 Her first partner was Marcin Czajka, but after two episodes he was replaced by Maciej Lewandowski.
 They finished the show at the 3rd place.

 The frying pan stunt and Guinness World Records

 A major boost for her career came when a video clip was posted on the Internet, where Aneta was rolling a frying pan.
 The movie was unexpectedly popular and it got a lot of media interest.
 One of the results was the invitation (February 2008) for the Spanish edition of the show, where interesting tries of breaking the Guinness World Records are shown.
 Aneta had to roll most pans in one minute.
 She established the record rolling 4 pans.

 In November 2008 she has improved her Record – rolling 5 pans.
 This time it was a part of the Chinese show, shot in Beijing.

 Another record has been established once again in Spain, but this time it was about lifting adult men overhead.
 Aneta's result was 12, while her Spanish rival – athlete Irene Gutierrez – lifted 10 people.

+Dietetics Activity: Ketogenic Diet

+Since 2018, Aneta Florczyk began her journey with dietetics, which came as a surprise to many of her fans, considering her previous achievements in the realm of strength sports.
+Aneta always emphasized the importance of a healthy diet for athletes, but also for every individual.
+Combining her knowledge of sports with dietetics, Aneta became an expert in the field of the ketogenic diet.
+Her approach to nutrition is based on the individual needs of each person and promotes healthy eating habits with limited carbohydrate intake.

+Aneta offers dietary consultations and runs a blog about the ketogenic diet, through which she shares her expertise with others.
+Her work and advice have gained recognition among many seeking a balanced approach to nutrition that promotes health.